onap/policy-parent/docs/development/devtools/clamp-cl-participant-protocol-smoke.rst

 We will be using Docker to run our mariadb instance.
 It will have a total of two databases running in it.

-- controlloop: the runtime-controlloop db
+- clampacm: the runtime-clampacm db
 - policyadmin: the policy-api db

 3. Running Tests of protocol dialogues